Where is Prague? Map, Country, Timezone, Language, Nearby Cities

 Where Is Prague Located on the Map?

-When you look at the map, you will find the Czech Republic almost exactly in the middle of the continent, approximately in the middle of the imaginary line connecting Italy and Sweden.
+When you look at a map of Europe, you will find the Czech Republic almost exactly in the middle of the continent, approximately in the middle of the imaginary line connecting Italy and Sweden.

 Both Prague and the Czech Republic often claim the title “the heart of Europe”, although admittedly that title is also being claimed by several other cities and countries in the region.